 Inspecting your electric blanket

 - It is most important to make regular check inspections of your electric blanket in use and particularly prior to use at the beginning of each winter season.
 Examine the blanket thoroughly before it is plugged in.
 Ensure that it is not in any way scorched (no matter how slightly) or badly worn and that there is no evidence of lumpiness or possible damage to the element due to creasing, which may have occurred from rough handling or storage.

 - Examine the electrical supply cord and check that there is no evidence of damage or cracks in the cord or evidence of heat markings, which initially may appear only as a light stain, particularly where the cord enters the switch or the terminations on the blanket.
 Also check that the blanket control switch and the electrical supply plug on the cord are in good condition.

 - The blanket should then be switched on and the element area checked for evidence of localised heating.

 - Cover the electric blanket with an ordinary blanket to retain the heat and leave switched on at the highest setting for approximately ten to fifteen minutes.
 Then, running the palm of your hand over the blanket covering, check that the electric blanket is heating evenly over the full heating surface and that no localised hot spots are evident.
 A localised hot spot is an indication of damage to the heating element.

 If the electric blanket fails to pass any of these checks, or if any abnormality or defect in operation is noted, discontinue its use immediately and consult the manufacturer or the supplier regarding its repair.

-Your safety and the safety of fellow residents depends ultimately on your commonsense in following the manufacturer's instructions and ensuring that the electrical blanket is regularly inspected for wear or damage.
+Your safety and the safety of fellow residents depends ultimately on your common sense in following the manufacturer's instructions and ensuring that the electric blanket is regularly inspected for wear or damage.